Skip to main content

 Critical Discovery:

-I realized the documentation problem wasn't only about missing deliverables, it pointed to deeper issues in process integration that hindered scalability and consistency throughout the entire development ecosystem.
+The documentation problem extended beyond missing deliverables.
+It pointed to systemic gaps in process integration that blocked scalability and consistency across the entire development ecosystem.

 Intel.com Development Process showing documentation flow

-The documentation process integration throughout the entire project lifecycle.
+Documentation process integration across the full project lifecycle.

 Personas